 Each year, the Saltonstall Foundation awards free, stipend-supported, accessible residencies to artists and writers who are residents of New York State and Indian Nations therein.
 We support artists and writers working in the following disciplines:

 ACCESSIBILITY: Our new accessible addition includes a private accessible living space with a roll-in shower, a private accessible studio (for a visual artist or writer), a shared accessible kitchen and dining area, accessible laundry facilities, and an adjoining private one-bedroom suite for a personal care assistant if needed.

-To all applicants: For the first time, we are asking a few demographic questions at the end of each application.
-These questions are completely optional, although we would be grateful for your participation.
+To all applicants: Last year, for the first time, we asked a few demographic questions at the end of each application.
+These questions are optional, although we would be grateful for your participation.
 In our ongoing efforts to be more inclusive, equitable, and accessible, we want to empower our juries to consider the applicants' historical representation and recommend a roster of writers and artists that capture the diversity of the field.
-While applicants will remain anonymous throughout the jurying process, we anticipate sharing some geographic and demographic information with our juries as the rounds progress.
+While applicants will remain anonymous throughout the jurying process, we do share some geographic and demographic information with our juries as the rounds progress.

 A Saltonstall residency is a small community.
 We strive to provide a quiet, inviting, respectful, and nurturing community for creative individuals looking for uninterrupted time to focus on their craft.

 There are just five individuals in residence at a time: one poet, one fiction or creative nonfiction writer, one photographer or filmmaker, and two visual artists.
 Each group of five arrives and departs at the same time.

 We believe in and value a diverse community of creative individuals.
 To that end, we hope that all artists and writers feel welcome to apply for a residency, regardless of one’s level of education, experience, race, ethnicity, age, sex, religious belief, marital status, sexual orientation, gender, gender identity or national origin.